Sebssekk/AWSArchitectDemos/README.md

 $ cdk destroy --all
 ```

-Any other resource created manually during the course (like in [Module 1 examples](./mod01-aws_interaction/README.md)) won't be seen by cdk and you'll need to delete them manually.
+Any other resource created manually during the course (like in [Module 1 examples](./mod01-aws_interaction/README.md) or in [Module 9](./mod09-containers/README.md)) won't be seen by cdk and you'll need to delete them manually.
 ⚠️⚠️⚠️ **Remember to clean them!** ⚠️⚠️⚠️